MEET THE DJs

 What can we say about this guy?
 Bobby is a life-long radio broadcaster, programmer and manager.
 His radio trip started in a small town in Washington State, followed by stops that included Los Angeles, New York, San Diego, and Seattle before landing in Tucson 1992.
 The self-proclaimed “non-controversial, provocative, non-offensive, middle-of-the-road, Disc Jockey,” Bobby is a legendary radio person and a familiar, friendly and fun voice to a huge number of Tucsonans who heard him on 94.9 for over 25 years.
 Back and UN-retired, Bobby Rich says, “I am a unabashed believer in the value of radio, to our listeners, our community and our advertisers.
 Radio was my first love and it will be my last.”

 Bobby Rich was elected to Arizona Broadcasters Hall of Fame.
-His show named “Best In City” by Tucson Lifestyle and “Best Local Radio Show” in AZ Daily Star Readers Poll and Best Radio Personality by Tucson Weekly.
+His show was named “Best In City” by Tucson Lifestyle and “Best Local Radio Show” in the AZ Daily Star Readers Poll, and Bobby was named Best Radio Personality by Tucson Weekly.
 Greater Tucson Leadership gave him their “Community Leadership Award.”
 Tucson Advertising Federation chose him for the prestigious “Golden Mic Award.”

 During her 10 years away from Tucson, Hill worked in radio throughout Colorado and California before returning to Tucson where she met her husband.
 They were married on a beach in Mexico and have adopted three rescue dogs through the years.
 By her late 30s, Hill and her husband were ready for a human baby, but like so many women, she needed some help.
 Thanks to a great fertility doctor, the Baileyʼs welcomed a daughter in March 2017, and she fills up Hill’s Instagram and Facebook.